 Real foods are whole or minimally processed, meaning that they are not refined or artificial.
 So

 How to Get Started with Real Food

 - Join our community and get tips, recipes, and discounts delivered to your inbox.
 Join the community here.

 - Visit a farmers market to fill your fridge with plenty of seasonal vegetables and fruits.
 Check out this post for tips on shopping farmers markets.

-- Pick up some grass-fed meats from a local rancher, and if you can't find anyone locally, you can always order grass-fed meat online here.
+- Pick up some grass-fed meats from a local rancher, and if you can't find anyone locally, and checkout the grass-fed meat recipes here.

 - Try simmering some homemade bone broth.
 Bone broth is is rich in gelatin, contains a small amount of minerals, and is a deeply nourishing addition to your kitchen.

 - Try making some fermented vegetables.
 Fermented foods, like sauerkraut, kimchi, and even real hot sauce, are a great source of beneficial bacteria and B vitamins.
 They're also fun to make.

 - Try some grass-fed or cultured dairy.
 Grass-fed raw milk is rich wholesome fats, minerals, vitamin A, beta carotene and other nutrients.
 Cultured milk, made into yogurt or kefir, is also a fantastic real food addition to your daily meals.